menu icon

 Bison roast on serving tray with text overlay that says 'slow cooker bison chuck roast'.

-Enjoy Christmas dinner in a more unique way this year with this juicy, nutritious, and delicious, slow cooker bison roast recipe.
-It’s cooked in a crockpot with various vegetables such as cabbage, chickpeas, carrots and potatoes.
+Enjoy your family or holiday dinner in a more unique way with this juicy, nutritious, and delicious, slow cooker bison roast recipe.
+It's cooked in a crockpot with various vegetables such as cabbage, chickpeas, carrots and potatoes.

 Sliced bison roast on a white serving dish with vegetables.
 Christmas candle in the background.